Linh91/CV/README.md

 My thirst for knowledge lead me to teach myself basic HTML and CSS in my spare time which I found to be mentally stimulating.
 I decided programming would be the future for me and began my journey with Makers Academy.

-The next phase of this journey is to become a **Full-Stack Developer** with Test Driven Development and extreme programming values.
+The next phase of this journey is to become a **Full-Stack Developer** in an exciting enviroment where I can continue to learn and further my skills.
 ## Skills
 #### Fast learner